Charon Asetoyer: Biography

-In-depth activist work
+Activist work

-Her work in California and her own abusive marriage pushed Charon Asetoyer to help more dislocated women, specifically Natives.
-In the early 1970s, the American Indian Movement (AIM) coordinated a walk from Canada and across the United States as a way to protest the forced sterilization of Native women by the government, and this caught the eye of Asetoyer, the young activist.
-The Indian Health Services, operating under the US government, had been estimated to have sterilized 25% of Native women age 15 to 44 in the late 1970s, without consent from the women or proper education given to them.
-AIM was a general effort to protest general treatment of Native Americans.
-In 1978, Asetoyer and many other women involved in AIM joined forces and sought to reconstruct and modernize women's role in the Native community, giving them back some independence within the family unit and in regard to their own healthcare.
-This group of more than 300 women separated themselves from the American Indian Movement in order to create a more specific group solely for women.
-These empowered women formed the group known as Women of All Red Nations.
+Her work in California and her own abusive first marriage pushed Charon Asetoyer to help more dislocated women, specifically Natives.
+In 1978, Asetoyer and others involved with the American Indian Movement (AIM) sought to reconstruct and modernize women's role in the Native community, giving them back some independence within the family unit and in regard to their own healthcare; over 300 women separated themselves from the AIM and formed the group known as Women of All Red Nations.